christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 So, these J1 haplotyped jews in Roman used their connections to power to subvert the empire with a mind virus.
 They may have already been scribes working for the Flavians in subverting the cult of King Izates of Adiabene and realized at the time the power of slave morality religions.

+Zeus became Baal-Zebub in the Bible: The Hebrew "Baal" (Lord) is a direct cognate of the Phrygian "Bagus" (Lord), the Persian "Baga" (God), and the Scythian "Boga" (God).
+The Flavian scribes took the Dragon King's title ("Lord") and turned it into the "Lord of Flies".
+The "Zebub" (flies) is a deliberate mockery of the Scythian "Sabazios" (the Thracian Zeus) in 2 Kings 1:2-3.Jesus calls Satan "Beelzebul" (Matthew 12:24)---a deliberate mockery of
-Zeus became Baal-Zebub in the Bible: Zeus Belos (Greek: Zeus Baal) -> Baal-Zebul -> Baal-Zebub ("Lord of the Flies") in 2 Kings 1:2-3.Jesus calls Satan "Beelzebul" (Matthew 12:24)---a deliberate mockery of Zeus-Baal.
-Scythian Sar (king) became Esau (Edom) the progenitor of the Edomites in the bible, a metaphor for the forces of oppression and injustice.
-Saka (Scythian tribe) is a near-perfect homophone for the name of Satan (adversary).
-The Jewish version of Antichrist (Armilus) is based on Romulus (Armilus is a Hebrew corruption or adaptation of the Latin name Romulus).
-Lucifer, or "lucem ferre", which means "light-bearer" or "morning star", is Venus who was the Roman goddess whose functions encompassed love, beauty, desire, sex, fertility, prosperity, and victory.
-In Roman mythology, she was the ancestor of the Roman people through her son, Aeneas.
+Zeus-Baal.
+The Scythians were known as the Saka to the Persians and the Sakai to the Greeks.
+The Hebrew "Satan" is a direct phonetic rendering of the same root.
+Scythian Sar (king) became Esau (Edom) the progenitor of the
+Edomites in the bible, a metaphor for the forces of oppression and injustice.
+The Jewish version of Antichrist (Armilus) is based on Romulus the founder of Rome (Armilus is a Hebrew corruption or adaptation of the Latin name Romulus).
 The Greco-Egyptian deity Serapis (the horned deity) became the image of Satan.
 Sin (also called Nanna or Suen) is a Mesopotamian god of the moon.
 He was worshiped as the lunar deity whose symbol was the crescent moon.
 Sin was considered the son of the sky god Enlil and the grain goddess Ninlil, and the father of the sun god Shamash (Sumerian Utu) as well as the goddess Ishtar (Inanna).
 Together, Sin, Shamash, and Ishtar formed an important astral triad in Mesopotamian religion.
-In Norse mythology Iðunn/Idun (equivalent to Greek Hebe, and Celtic Brigid), is the goddess of youth, her name means "giver of eternal youth".
-The other gods get golden apples from her.
-She stores them in a basket and they keep the gods young until the end of the world.
-Idun became Eve in the bible the archetypal sinner whose actions brought death into the world (Romans 5:12).
-Inanna (equivalent to Freyja (Norse mythology), Aphrodite (Greek mythology), Venus (Roman mythology), and Morrigan (Celtic mythology)), the ancient goddess of war, love, and fertility, became the Whore of Babylon (Friday the 13th was the day to honor Freyja).
-Artemis, the goddess of the wilderness, wild animals, nature, vegetation, childbirth, care of children, and chastity, became recast as a witch (19:24).
-(The demonization of Venus (lucifer), Idun/Hebe/Brigid, Inanna/Freyja/Aphrodite/Venus, Artemis, and other female Pagan deities, was designed to instil a strong hatred of women among European men).
-The Mark of the Beast (666) refers to emperor Nero (take Nero's name and title in Greek (Nero Caesar), and transliterate it into Hebrew and then take the numerical value).
 Also, the jews' hated enemy in the bible are the Celts (Gog or Goy).
 Flavius Josephus in the 'Antiquities of the Jews'.
 Book I. Chapter 1: "For Gomer founded those whom the Greeks now call Galatians [Galls], but were then called Gomerites.
 Magog founded